 Angel, Luis, Jared, Ashden, Sam, Joe, Tony, Juan, Armando, Gabriel, Luis, Samuel, Sebastian, Pedro, Omar, Lucas, Kevin, James, Darryl, Paul, Domaegas, Tim, Mike.

 As the Nest is activated, the adventure continues to nurture and generate work for the health and joy of our community.
+I welcome your ideas!

-Contributors to Puppet Nest aka Home for Puppets
+Thank you contributors to Puppet Nest aka Home for Puppets

 Greg Leierwood, Greta McLain, Elani, Patty Gille, Phil Salmon, Eleanor Savage, Sandy Spieler, John Schuerman, Carol Witte, Carole Senty, Richard Miller, Pam Costain, Steve and Christine Clemens, Amy Blumenshine, Mike Troutman, Aurelia Wills, Mary Pat Dunlap, Barbara Peterson, Mark Roudane, Donald Arnosti, Margaret Malde-Arnosti, Dennis Cornhill, Susan Keskinen, Thaddeus Iwaszek, Sarah Wright, Ellen Hufschmidt, Gayla Ellis, Joe Musich, David O’Fallon, Gene and Nancy Zemske, Patricia Clarke, Joel Schwartz, Jerod Peterson, Ann Henry, Mattie Weiss, Rosa Costain, Anna Bloomstrand, Flo Golod, Mary Hartnett, Joe Knaeble, Meri Golden, Tom Homme, Peter D’Ascoli, Susan Tapp, Paul Eaves and Kathleen Rickert, Pamela Sheen, Barbara and David Tilsen, Charlotte MCK Lewis, Maneesha Wesley Jain, John Swenson, Mark Langholz, Christine and Pat Leehey, Karen Hoffman, Vicki Kunerth, Karen Lehman, Ann Murphy O’Fallon, Finn Ryan, Dan and Carol Newman, Fred Just, Catherine Jordan, Steve Lick, Pamela and Rosendo Martin-Diaz, Robert Simonds/Karen Margolis, Phyllis Wiener and Shay Berkowitz, Owen Anderson, August Schwerdfeger, Richard Parnell and Brenda Steve, Steven Gag, Laura Gang, Deb Hastings-Koepsell, Paula Holden, Ricardo Levins Morales, Ann Manning, Mary Younke, Jeong Ae Neal, Lisa Knazan, Dennis Levendowski, Mikal and Kelle Knotek, Laurence, Nancy, Bryce and Forrest Rosenbower, Repo, Mark Grefsrud, Neal Cuthbert and Louise Robinson, Denise Mayotte, Lowell Hesterman, Jim McCreary and Gretchen Olson, Nadja Reubenova, Thomas Wells, Paul Robinson, Jane Ramseyer Miller, Susan Haugh, Margo McCreary, Margaret Rozycki, Sandy Gerber, Peter Zeftel and Penny, Mike Temali, Joseph M Chvala, Kurt and Kathy Hunter, David Dugoff and Victoria Bor, Craig David, Jullonne Glad, Gerry Tyrrell and Kevin Ruether, Joyce Bowers, Bill Snyder, the Poker group, Mary Lou Ratz, Patrick and Beth Ciernia, Mary Jane Lavigne, Allen Christian, John Klein, Gaia D’Ascoli, Mose Ouray, Ellen and Jerry Abbott, Anonymous, Stephen and Margaret Swanson, Maria Genne, Christopher Anderson, Krista Spieler, Thomas Smith, Martha Boesing, Anonymous, Sally Nankivell, Daniel Bergin, Celia Swanson, Rosemary Welch, Colleen Sheehy, Nicole Mary Milligan, Anonymous, Mary Bren, Miichael Fargione, Anonymous, Tom Borrup, Stephen Rueff, Jennifer Williams, Caitlin O’Fallon, Eric Berger, Virginia Christensen, Stephanie Windfeldt, Deb Leavitt, Amy Haslett-Marroquin, Felice Amato, Carole Humphrey, Rosemary Casper, Jocelyn Tilsen, Ken Meter, Mary Mortenson, Susan Rotilie, Patrick Darling, Jennette Turner, Andrea Kuenning, Paul Landskroener, Tamar Green, Hannah Knazan-Lippman, Kristin Johnstad, Charles Kernler, Margaret Miles, Patrick Wadden, C Puent, Gail Irish, Jonathan Stegal, James Cullum, Beth Peterson, Rebecka Tilsen, Marg Rozycki, Bruce Blacher, James Lenfestey, Kirstin Wiegmann, William Read, Andy Pearson, Mari Kempton, Nicholas Pawlowski, Olivia Levins Morales, Lloyd Hansen, Linda, Anonymous

 3227 23rd Ave South